 Configure Cache Startup Loader and Refresher

-- This feature is only available in NCache Enterprise Edition.
+- This feature is only available in NCache Enterprise.

-- Before configuring cache loader and refresher, make sure that the cache is stopped.
+- Before configuring the cache loader and refresher, make sure that the cache is stopped.

-Cache startup loader/refresher can be configured in following ways:
+The cache startup loader/refresher can be configured in the following ways:

 <server-ip>:8251on Windows and Linux.